JesperHartsuiker/IoT-module/Team Workspace/README.md

 ## Hardware List

-For a comprehensive list of hardware required for the IoT module, please refer to the [IoT Hardware List](https://docs.google.com/spreadsheets/d/190sODLejnHVpBGEm2-nC2-qgiPEmNxYNmoZCu8LaDyE/edit?usp=sharing) provided by the teachers.
+For a comprehensive list of hardware required for the IoT module, please refer to the [IoT Hardware List](https://docs.google.com/spreadsheets/d/190sODLejnHVpBGEm2-nC2-qgiPEmNxYNmoZCu8LaDyE/edit?usp=sharing).
 This list outlines the essential components and devices necessary for successful participation in the course.

 ## Smaller Groups